Om4AI/Operating-System-and-Network-Codes/README.md

 # Operating_System_Codes
-Get help regarding all the Operating system codes
+Get help regarding all the Operating system codes.
+These are codes written by me with simple and easy level syntax.

+Explore the codes and get hands on experience to do all the OS policies using various options as well and switch cases.
+These codes mainly concentrate on implmentation of the internal allocation policies and other internal processes of the computer.
+Mainly include the functions and relations performed by CPU and its coordination with the RAM.